 It is JPMM policy to strongly discourage withdrawal of any accepted scientific article.
 An accepted scientific article may be retracted for the reasons: 1) comprises error; 2) double submission; 3) infringes a professional ethical code.
 The accepted article will be deleted with a withdrawal and apology statement.
 JPMM is committed to maintain its scholarly integrity and has the right to retract articles under certain circumstances, such as: 1) major scientific error with strong evidence of problematic errors (e.g result of misconduct or honest error that include erroneous conclusion or experiment error); 2) the findings have been published in other publication without any appropriate referencing, approval or justification; 3) plagiarism issues (appropriately managed following COPE guideline); 4) report of unethical research; 5) infringement of the research subject's privacy; 6) unauthorized usage of data or material; 7) failure to disclose any conflict of interest, which may affect the findings or discussions of the research, subject to reviewer' and editor's discretion.
 At any occurrence of mistake in the accepted scientific article, authors are responsible to retract or amend any minor mistake.
 Following the correction, the scientific article will be republished with an apology statement from the authors.
 Authors are required to contact the chief editor for any request of amendment, or retraction.
 Any request for amendment or retraction; and report of any major issue leading to retraction will be managed adhering to the COPE guideline.

 Some scientific research findings may be very interesting that they attract mass media.
 Simultaneous publication in both mass media and JPMM is authorized.
 For such reason, authors are encouraged to assist journalist upon producing accurate information, without additional data.
-Authors are required to inform JPMM for any usage of data in the published scientific article.
-At such event, authors are to advise the journalist to cite JPMM and direct the readers to obtain further information from the author's scientific article in JPMM.
+At such event, authors are encouraged to advise the journalist to cite JPMM and direct the readers to obtain further information from the author’s scientific article in JPMM.

 Data analysis content